zacharyzusin/theorem-proving-research/README.md

-# ProofResearch: Automated Theorem Proving with Lean + DeepSeek Prover
+# Automated Theorem Proving with Lean + DeepSeek Prover

 This repository contains a complete evaluation framework for running **DeepSeek-Prover-V2** models on formal mathematics benchmarks, including: